 Participation in the PM Advance program has allowed the region to maintain an ongoing collaborative platform to help identify existing PM reduction efforts and encourage the development of new efforts.
-Regional stakeholders have worked together annually under the auspices of the Regional Air Quality Planning and Advisory Committee (RAQPAC) on a voluntary basis to help develop this Path Forward to help meet the program's stated mission.
+Regional stakeholders have worked together annually under the auspices of the Regional Air Quality Planning and Advisory Committee (RAQPAC) on a voluntary basis to help develop this Path Forward in order to help meet the program's stated mission.
 Program participation does not create or remove any statutory or regulatory requirements but can serve as an early action framework to maintain compliance with air quality standards.
-Additionally, due to the continued risk of future PM{2.5} nonattainment for the Houston-Galveston-Brazoria Region, this document hopes to focus the conversation on the development and implementation of sustainable PM{2.5} reduction efforts within the region.
+Additionally, due to the continued risk of future $PM{2.5}$ nonattainment for the Houston-Galveston-Brazoria Region, this document hopes to focus the conversation towards the development and implementation of sustainable $PM{2.5}$ reduction efforts within the region.
 Please note: this Path Forward update remains a living document.
-This is the ninth iteration of this report.
-Due to changes in the reporting format administered by the EPA Advance Program, it is anticipated that this will be the final iteration of this report in the current format.
-Future reports will likely be non-narrative but contain a similar breadth of information.
+This is the eighth iteration of this report.
+It is anticipated that annual re-evaluation of existing and new local measures will continue with updates reflected in future versions of this report.